justinL540/Chess-Club-Database/README.md

-This project is a relational database built in Microsoft Access to manage a mock chess club.
-It tracks players, tournaments, game results, and tournament expenses.
+**This project is a relational database built in Microsoft Access to manage a mock chess club.**

-Key Features
-- Players: Name, rating, contact info, location, violations, and tournament/game history
-- Tournaments: Rated/open status, dates, format, entry fee, location
-- Games: Player matchups with results (Win/Loss/Draw)
-- Expenses: Travel, lodging, food, equipment, and more per tournament

-Design Process
+**Entities**
+Members
+Tournmanets
+Member_Tournament
+Game_Records
+Team_Calender
+Move_list
+Expenses

+**Design Process**
 - Created relational diagrams to define table relationships using primary and foreign keys
 - Normalized data to avoid redundancy and ensure integrity
-- Built queries using Access's GUI and SQL view:
+- Built queries using Access's GUI and SQL view
-- Player history, win/loss summaries, upcoming tournaments, etc.
+- Player history, win/loss summaries, upcoming tournaments, etc
 - Developed reports for performance tracking and budget summaries
-- This setup helps the club manage tournaments, track eligibility, monitor fair play, and review financials effectively.
+- This setup helps the club manage tournaments, track eligibility, monitor fair play, and review financials effectively